Doctor on Call 24/7

 Success in learning is directly linked to good vision.
 In fact, 80% of all learning is done visually.
 If this skill has not been mastered, it begins to catch up with the individual.
 Many notice this by the end of the elementary years when more reading is necessary or in the middle school years when students are directly applying what they have read to their studies.
 This is why we emphasize the three areas necessary for excellent reading, which are convergence, accommodation, and tracking.

 Headed by Dr. Anthony McDonald and Molly McDonald, our Vision Therapists offer our patients an individually tailored therapy program.
-Certified through the Baltimore Academy of Behavioral Optometry (BABO) program, they are trained in the three areas of visual dysfunctions, learning related vision problems, strabismus, and amblyopia.
+Certified through the Baltimore Academy of Behavioral Optometry (BABO) and Optometric Extension Program (OEP), they are trained in the the areas of visual dysfunctions, learning related vision problems, strabismus and amblyopia, and Traumatic/Aquired Brain injuries.
 By addressing these areas of vision we focus on heightening human performance in reading, sports, and many other everyday life situations.

 Vision Therapy is offered Monday though Saturday and is sometimes covered by Insurance.